 - If you are having trouble, you must let us know immediately so we can try to correct the difficulties.
-For example, if accommodations are not working in the classroom, contact the Services for Students with Disabilities office so other arrangements can be made.
+For example, if accommodations are not working in the classroom, contact the Student Accessibility Services office so other arrangements can be made.

 - Confidentiality: we will not contact instructors regarding your need for classroom accommodation unless you have given specific permission for us to do so.

 - If you have a grievance, please contact the office for information regarding the appeals process through the Office of Civil Rights and/or SCC campus process.